 Introduction to Teaching

-A partnership between Vermillion High School and the University of South Dakota's School of Education
+A partnership between the Bush Foundation and the University of South Dakota's School of Education

 The University of South Dakota is a member of the Network for Excellence in Teaching (NExT) funded by the Bush Foundation to develop strategies for: